learnasyougo/S.O.L.I.D/README.md

 > Software entities (e.g. classes, modules, functions) should be open for extension but closed for modification.

 ### Violation example
+Building on from the `PersonFormatter` class we introduced in the *how to fix* of the [Single Responsibility Principle](#how-to-fix) we see that if we'd want to introduce a a new format, we have to change the `PersonFormatter` class each time, as it will probably rely on different other classes to help serialize to either *json, xml, ...*.
+This clearly violates the *open/close*s

 ### How to fix?

 #### Resources & Links